 - 1. Take ownership of your learning.
-I am here to guide and support your learning, but ultimately I hope that you will decide to be in charge of your own learning in this course.
-This starts by becoming aware of what you do on a daily basis to meet your goals for achievement in this course and beyond.
-Most of us improve when we have help to achieve our goals, including keeping up with minimal pre and post-lecture work.
-Come to office hours and form a study group that meets more than once per week.
-After that it is up to you to put in individual time, often working through struggles with the material, to master concepts, problem types and strategies at your desired level of performance. - 2.
-Remembering topics is necessary but not sufficient: Understanding the material is crucial but still not sufficient: in this course you are expected to apply your understanding and analyze problems to demonstrate complete mastery of the material on quizzes and exams.
-If you are curious about how these levels of learning differ, check out this: interactive pyramid depicting Bloom's Taxonomy.
-You may already have some experience with this distinction from your prerequisite Chemistry courses as well as having learned that simply trying to memorize content does not typically lead to sustained learning.
-Get curious!
-It is one thing to know what happens, but it is often more satisfying to know why it happens, and to be able to make predictions from your knowledge.
-As you continue in your undergraduate coursework, the transitions from 100- to 200- to 300-level courses will include transitions to higher-order thinking skills being emphasized for your learning and assessed in your coursework. - 3.
+You are in charge of your learning in this course, and you are in charge of what you do on a daily basis to meet your goals for achievement, in this course and in your time at Loyola.
+If you need help to achieve your goals, keep up with minimal pre and post-lecture reading and homework, attend office hours, form a study group that meets more than once per week, but also plan on putting in as much individual time, often struggling with the material, to master concepts and problem types and strategies to your desired level of achievement. - 2.
+Remembering topics is necessary but not sufficient: Understanding the material is crucial.
+There are many ways to state this distinction, for example: you need to know more than the chemistry content, you must understand the chemical concepts.
+You should already have some experience with this distinction from your prerequisite Chemistry courses as well as having learned that simply trying to memorize content does not typically lead to sustained learning.
+You will be asked to recognize, explain and predict trends in structure, properties and reactivity, so get curious!
+It is one thing to know what happens, but it is often more satisfying to know why it happens. - 3.
 Chemistry material, by nature, is highly cumulative.
-You must have good to excellent understanding of the concepts from the first semester Organic course in order to apply that knowledge as you begin to learn the second semester material.
-Foundational concepts are still your friends: we will refer back to basic concepts and principles of the first semester material incessantly and relentlessly.
-Review early and as often as needed do this in your study groups too. - 4.
+You must have good to excellent understanding of the concepts from the first semester Organic Chemistry in order to apply that knowledge as you begin to learn the second semester material.
+We will refer back to basic concepts and principles of the first semester material incessantly and relentlessly.
+Review early and as often as needed see me with review questions early and as often as needed! - 4.
 To deal with the highly cumulative nature of the material, the best plan is to study by working problems every day so you are prepared for each class and each new topic covered.
-Pre-lecture: you are welcome to use the recommended WileyPlus and/or Wade textbook problems to familiarize yourself with the basics of what will be covered in the next class, and bring clarification questions to ask during class.
-Post-lecture: work enough recommended problems (WileyPlus and/or Wade) so that you can complete any new question on the first attempt without assistance from your notes, book, classmates, tutors, or the solutions manual.
+Work the recommended problems until you can complete them on the first attempt without assistance from your notes, book, classmates, tutors, or the solutions manual.
 Ask yourself each time: what type of problem is this?
 Break up your studying, know when you have reached your limit for new content and take a break, give yourself time to process and assimilate before moving on to even more new material.
 In the academic year, plan on 1.5 to 2.5+ hours every day of the week.
 Falling behind is unacceptable if you wish to fundamentally understand concepts in order to apply them to solve problems and demonstrate mastery of the material. - 5.
-If you are solving problems and asking questions on a Daily Basis, you have already studied for your Exams by learning the course material!
-Begin to review for each test a few days in advance.
-You may wish to use the Summary: Reactions of (class of compound), Essential Problem Solving Skills, Essential Terms listed at the end of chapter as a review tool, or to make your own study guides from lecture outlines or quizzes prior to exams.
+Foundational concepts, trends and patterns are still your friends.
+If you attempt to memorize everything separately, you will have great difficulty distinguishing problems types and will soon reach your limit of remembering even the basic content.
+We will spend significant time in class discussing/highlighting/reviewing how structure connects to reactivity patterns: nucleophiles, electrophiles, acids, bases, and sometimes redox.
+Make sure you understand the general reactivity of each class of compound based on each structure: look for the trends! - 6.
+Even though I am asking you not to rely strictly on memorization, you will still have to remember content.
+Remembering is a prerequisite for understanding, applying, and analyzing: these levels of learning will form the basis for your assessment.
+If you are curious, check out this interactive pyramid depicting Bloom's Taxonomy: http://media.ccconline.org/ccco/FacWiki/TeachingResources/Blooms_Taxonomy_Tutorials/BloomsTaxonomy_Verbs_Pyramid.swf